zarazaga/ImpatientGIS/Impatient_Ch5.md

 ![](SNOW/buffer.png)

 Some buffers contain many deaths, and others contain fewer.
 (It isn't very clear, visually, which pump is primary).
-Count the number of cases within each buffer.

 ## 5.2 Summarize within
-*How many homes with deaths are within each polygon?*
+*How many deaths took place within each polygon?*
 **Analysis** > Tools > Geoprocessing Panel > Find Tools- Search Box> search for **“summarize” > summarize within**.

 Input: **pumps_buffer**, and add the features from the **deaths** layer.
+At some of the addresses many people died. order to find out not just how many points (homes) but the total number of cases, create a new *Summary Field*
 Summary Fields: **Num_cases: Sum** (to add all cases within each buffer) > **Run**.

 ![](SNOW/summarizeWithin.png)